subteno-it/openobject-library/README.rst

 :Version: 1.0.0

-`oobjlib` is a library to interract with the OpenERP Framework, known as `OpenObject`_
+`openobject-library` is a library to interract with the OpenERP Framework, known as `OpenObject`_

 .. _`OpenObject`: https://launchpad.net/openobject